Best Cash Out Betting Sites

 How Cash Out Works at Bookmakers

-• You place your bet on a qualifying market (there’s no minimum to what you can bet)
+- You place your bet on a qualifying market (there’s no minimum to what you can bet).

-• You’ll then get the option to cash out your bet during the event
+- You’ll then get the option to cash out your bet during the event.

-• You can cash out your bet early, or let it play out and be settled once the event ends
+- You can cash out your bet early, or let it play out and be settled once the event ends.

-• If you cash out, your winnings are instantly added to your account
+- If you cash out, your winnings are instantly added to your account.

 It’s worth noting that if you take the cash out offer and your bet goes on to win, you do not win the full amount from the original bet.
-So always be 100% sure that you want to take your early payout.
-There are other versions of cash out that do allow you to take some winnings and keep your bet running and we’ll cover that next.
+So always be 100% sure you want to take an early payout.

 The types of cash out available